toniekhang/Python-property-practice/README.md

 # Python-property-practice
-This is a co-designed python module used to find the best property for users.
+This is a co-designed python module used in property management.

+The code will search for resident info in the provided CSV file to extract the property they are staying in.